The Weird, Wild, Wonderful Liberace

 Of course, he played lots of music too, songs like "The Impossible Dream," "Send in the Clowns," "Theme from Love Story," "Close to You," and "Raindrops Keep Falling on My Head."

 Liberace's piano playing was just like his clothing--showy, sentimental, and absurdly fancy.
 At every opportunity he ran his nimble fingers up and down the keyboard in endless frills and trills.
-The audience evidently took this for great skill.
 Not that the music mattered much.
 It was just a light diversion to break up the costume party.

 At the end of the exhausting two-and-a-half hour show, he cracked, "I've had such a marvelous time I'm ashamed to take the money"--pause, wink, wink--"but I will."